Reconnect With Your Voice

 Some days I’m feeling great, motivated and excited about the work I’m doing.
 I might easily lose two hours of my day in singing practice, working at and experimenting with my technique, after a healthy warm up, before having a big sing through the songs I’m working on.

-But to be honest, right now, those days are pretty rare!
-So I’m keeping singing by changing the expectations to match my mood.
+But to be honest, sometimes those days are pretty rare!
+So I keep singing by changing the expectations to match my mood.
 I might:

 • Put on a soundtrack and sing along while I’m doing housework.